These Oatmeal Raisin Cookies are chewy, warmly spiced, and completely classic.

 In 2 batches, add the oats to the dough.
 Then add the raisins and chopped walnuts, stirring until everything is combined.

 Scoop the dough onto a cookie sheet or plate.
-Chill for at least half an hour, and up to overnight.
+Chill for at least 30 minutes, and up to overnight.

 When it comes time to bake the cookies, line two baking sheets with parchment paper and set aside.
 Preheat the oven to 350 degrees F.